-A correctional officer is someone who is responsible for overseeing individuals who have been arrested and are awaiting trial, or who have been sentenced to serve time in a jail, reformatory, or prison.
+Correctional officers are responsible for enforcing rules and regulations in a prison or jail.
+They oversee individuals who have been arrested and are awaiting trial, or who have been sentenced to serve time in a jail, reformatory, or prison.

 What does a Correctional Officer do?

-Inside the prison or jail, correctional officers enforce rules and regulations.
-They maintain security by preventing any disturbances, assaults, or escapes.
-They supervise the daily activities of inmates, ensuring that inmates obey the rules and finish their work.
-They also ensure that they know where all inmates are.
-Officers must search inmates for contraband such as weapons or drugs, settle disputes between inmates, and enforce discipline.
+Inside a prison or jail, correctional officers enforce rules and regulations so as to prevent any disturbances.
+They supervise the daily activities of inmates so that they know where all inmates are in order to prevent escapes.
+They also search for weapons or drugs, settle arguments, and enforce discipline.

 - Enforce rules and keep order within jails or prisons